FireStrings/xmechina/README.md

 # xmechina
 This is the xmechina project.
-A Bot to run inside a Raspberry Pi to controll all the functions and manage an existing Twitter Account
+A Bot to run inside a Raspberry Pi to control all the functions and manage an existing Twitter Account.
+Also, classify over LDA / Text Processing in general the tweets.